Consumer Protection Research Grant

 Awardees who fail to comply with the reporting obligations, fail to complete the proposed research, fail to implement the promised research plan and expenditures set forth in their proposal, or otherwise fail to uphold the research standards applicable to their field of expertise, may lose funding or be disqualified from future consumer protection research awards at the discretion of the Award Committee.
 Awardees who make material changes to the research plan during the period of the grant should inform the Committee in a written memo and obtain permission for the proposed change.

-If extenuating circumstances prevent a grantee from completing the project within the proposed time period, the grantee may apply to the Committee for permission to use unused funds to complete the project.
+If extenuating circumstances prevent a grantee from completing the project within the proposed time period, the grantee may apply for a no cost extension (NCE) to extend the deadline to use available funds To request an NCE, the unit DGA should complete the electronic No-Cost Extension Request Form on Smartsheet and submit it to SPS.

-Questions about the Consumer Protection Research Fund, application, or submission process may be directed to the Program Manager, Melissa Panter at consumergrant@uoregon.edu
+Questions about the Consumer Protection Research Fund, application, or submission process may be directed to Melissa Panter, Program Manager at consumergrant@uoregon.edu.